What is sinusitis?

 When does acute sinusitis become chronic?

-When you have frequent sinusitis, or the infection lasts three months or more, it could be chronic sinusitis.
+When you have frequent sinus infections, or the infection lasts three months or more, it could be chronic sinusitis.
 Symptoms of chronic sinusitis may be less severe than those of acute; however, untreated chronic sinusitis can cause damage to the sinuses that sometimes requires surgery to repair.